Lyda Hill commits $50 million to Moon Shots Program

 In recognition of Hill’s generosity to the program, the institution will name the Lyda Hill Cancer Prevention Center in her honor.

-“I’m excited about the Moon Shots Program,” says Hill.
+“I’m excited about the Moon Shots Program,” said Hill.
 “It represents a different direction for research that crosses disciplines and offers new hope for breaking cancer’s codes.
 I’m pleased to offer my support to this historic effort.”

 - the lung cancer team’s efforts to develop more reliable, low-cost screenings that can be available in community clinics, including blood-based biomarkers to detect the disease at its earliest stages;